- Successful completion of a BSN degree

 Students who have earned a BSN, a master's degree in nursing, a DNP, or a BSN and a master's degree in another field are eligible for admission.
 For those without a graduate degree in nursing, master's level nursing courses are incorporated into the plan of study prior to enrolling in PhD core courses.

 For applicants with a DNP degree, the GRE is waived based on previous success in a doctoral program.
 For all other applicants, admission to the Nursing Science degree program, like most PhD programs at the University of South Carolina, requires scores on the Graduate Record Examination (GRE) within five years of the admission application.

 Both full-time and part-time students are enrolled in our program.

-Potential sources of funding for students pursuing a PhD degree in Nursing include university and private scholarships, government agency traineeships, federal loans, and professional association scholarships.
+There are many funding sources available for PhD students.
+Potential sources include university and private scholarships, government agency traineeships, federal loans, and professional association scholarships.
 The Financial Aid section of the site has more information.
 All students can anticipate the full funding at least the first two years in the program.

 Although students are not required to identify a specific research area prior to matriculation, having a potential match with our graduate faculty in a broad research area can facilitate degree progression.
 Faculty research emphasis areas are detailed in the Research section.

 Students take a minimum of 6 credits outside of nursing, and many students earn a Certificate of Graduate Study in a related area.
 Examples of available graduate certificates include Applied Statistics, Gerontology, Health Communication, Public Health, and Women's and Gender Studies.

-Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities as faculty in academic institutions as well as researchers in a variety of agencies, government or clinical settings.
+Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities.
+They serve as faculty in academic institutions as well as researchers in a variety of agencies, government or clinical settings.

 Please contact us!